Frosck/TwitterSearch-Discord/README.md

 # TwitterSearch-Discord

-Simple python script to search tweets with specific hashtags and words and send them through Discord.
+Simple python script for searching tweets with specific hashtags and words and sending them through Discord.

 ### Getting Started